With updates being given everyday, we felt it was important to create a single space where you can find everything that you need!

 An interesting aspect is that an employee who has been designated must keep their ‘furloughed status’ for a minimum of 3 weeks, but may be furloughed for a second time after returning to work.
 This creates the option to rota employees in and out of furlough.

 The Coronavirus Business Interruption Loan Scheme, being provided by the British Business Bank, is aiming to provide affordable lending to businesses whose cashflows are suffering.
-Loans of up to £5m will be available to borrow for businesses whose turnover does not surpass £45million, with the government pledging to pick up some 80% of irrecoverable losses to the bank.
+Loans of up to £5m will be available to borrow for businesses whose turnover does not surpass £45million, with the government pledging to pick up 80% of irrecoverable losses to the bank.
 Furthermore, the loans will be available free of interest charges for the first 12 months due to additional government provision.

 Interestingly, the government has recently clarified that for loans less than £250,000, there will be no need for personal guarantees.